Assets Declaration Ordinance Laid In National Assembly - UrduPoint

 Assets Declaration Ordinance Laid In National Assembly

-Advisor to the Prime Minister on Finance, Revenue and Economic Affairs Dr Abdul Hafeez Shaikh Tuesday laid the Assets Declaration Ordinance 2019 in the National Assembly
+Advisor to the Prime Minister on Finance, Revenue and Economic Affairs Dr Abdul Hafeeza Shaikh on Tuesday laid the Assets Declaration Ordinance 2019 in the National Assembly

 The Ordinance aims to provide for voluntary declaration of undisclosed assets, sales and expenditures.